ERP exception messages flooding? Here's how not to be overwhelmed

 Technology is wonderful.
-Enterprise software such as ERPs, MRPs and other Supply Chain Management platforms collect enormous amounts of data and effectively automate a wide array of tasks and processes in order to save industrial planners precious time.
+Enterprise software such as ERPs, MRPs, and other supply chain management platforms collect enormous amounts of data and effectively automate a wide array of tasks and processes to save industrial planners precious time.

-However, it’s not uncommon for ERP and MRP systems to go overboard and generate a constant influx of “exception messages” — simply because they’re not designed to cope with a volatile reality.
+However, it's not uncommon for ERP and MRP systems to go overboard and generate a constant flux of "exception messages" — simply because they're not designed to cope with a volatile reality.

-Without a way to make sense out of that flood of automatic notifications and identify which should be addressed in priority, it’s only too easy for Supply Chain and Manufacturing managers to drown in the mass.
+Without a way to make sense of that flood of automatic notifications and identify which should be prioritized, it's only too easy for Supply Chain and Manufacturing managers to drown in the mass.

 When Exceptions Become The Rule

-"Stock fallen below safety stock level”.
-“Coverage not provided by master plan”.
-“Order proposal has been changed”.
-As a Supply Chain or Manufacturing manager working with ERP and MRP systems, you’re probably fairly familiar with such “exception messages”.
-Exception messages are issued by the system whenever reality deviates from the plan.
-In other words, it’s a way for the ERP to alert you to unforeseen events and issues (such as stock shortage or excess, procurement blockers, timeline inconsistencies, and so forth).
+"Stock fell below safety stock level."
+"Coverage not provided by master plan".
+"Order proposal has been changed".
+As a Supply Chain or Manufacturing manager working with ERP and MRP systems, you're probably somewhat familiar with such "exception messages."
+The system issues Exception messages whenever reality deviates from the plan.
+In other words, it's a way for the ERP to alert you to unforeseen events and issues (such as stock shortage or excess, procurement blockers, timeline inconsistencies, and so forth).

 This is a good thing, right?
-You get instant notifications in case of problems, enabling you to analyze and solve them in a timely manner and to stay on top of your inventory and schedule while maximizing operational performance.
+You get instant notifications in case of problems, enabling you to analyze and solve them on time and stay on top of your inventory and schedule while maximizing operational performance.

-The trouble is that the typical industrial planner receives hundreds or even thousands of such messages every day.
-That’s a lot, and definitely more than one can absorb.
-The exception messages usually don’t provide insights into the operational and financial impact of the issues.
-This means that it’s up to you to decide on which to prioritize, based on the information you have… and sometimes just on a hunch.
+The trouble is that the typical industrial planner receives hundreds or even thousands of such messages daily.
+That's a lot and definitively more than one can absorb.
+The exception messages usually don't provide insights into the operational and financial impact of the issues.
+This means it's up to you to decide which to prioritize based on the information you have… and sometimes just on a hunch.

 Why Such A Slew Of Exceptions?

-Is it actually normal to be buckling under a seemingly never ending stream of inbound exception messages?
+Is it normal to buckle under a seemingly never-ending stream of inbound exception messages?
 The answer is no… and yes.
-A Gartner research paper Maverick* Research: ‘Demand-Driven’ Is Deadly to Your Supply Chain analyzes that the industry’s overall approach to Supply Chain planning is still essentially driven by demand forecasts.
-Manufacturers strive to anticipate future product demand as accurately as possible, then base their inventory, procurement and production plans on these estimates.
-While this made total sense a few decades ago, when markets and supply chains were significantly simpler and stabler, this planning method is arguably less efficient in a world in constant flux.
+A Gartner research paper, Maverick* Research: ‘Demand-Driven’ Is Deadly to Your Supply Chain analyzes that the industry's overall approach to Supply Chain planning is still essentially driven by demand forecasts.
+Manufacturers strive to anticipate future product demand as accurately as possible and base their inventory, procurement, as well as production plans on these estimates.
+At the same time, this made total sense a few decades ago, when markets and supply chains were significantly simpler and stabler; this planning method is arguably less efficient in a world in constant flux.
 With the acceleration of product life cycles, the impetus for diversification, and the overall fragility of global supply chains, formulating accurate forecasts is increasingly challenging.
 As a result, it becomes impractical to base all supply and operations plans on demand estimates — however, this is still the philosophy behind industry-grade ERP and MRP systems.